 Tracking your billable hours and invoicing clients for your time is one part of your consulting business you want to stay on top of to keep your business profitable.
 It’s essential that you carefully record the time you spend working on your different projects and invoicing your clients regularly to ensure they pay you.
 A consulting invoice is one way to do this.

-Using a consulting invoice template will help make this process simple and quick.
+Using a professional consulting invoice template will help make this process simple and quick.
 It’ll allow you to create a professional invoice that lists your services, the hours you worked on a particular project, and the amount the clients owe you for this particular invoice.
-This simple and quick guide will show you how to invoice your clients using an invoice template for consulting services.
+This simple and quick guide will show you how to invoice your clients using an invoice templates for consulting services.

 1. Include Your Company’s Information in the Header

 It’s essential that your consulting invoice template comes with a header and footer.
 You can create a standard one that will appear on every invoice you send out to your clients.
 Inside the footer, you should have all of your company’s relevant information.
 Make sure to include:

 - Business Contact Information – You’ll want to include everything your clients need to contact you, including your email, phone number, business name, and address.

 - Logo – If your company has a logo, it’s a good idea to brand every invoice with it.
 Billdu invoice generator has a spot off to the side for your logo.